jambonz/jambonz-docs/docs/jambonz.md

 Thus, you get the audio in real-time and we don't ever store your customer's sensitive data at rest.
 Bam.
 Done.

 ## HTTP connection details
-Each HTTP request that jambonz makes to one of your callbacks will include (at least) the following query parameters:
+Each HTTP request that jambonz makes to one of your callbacks will include (at least) the following information either as query arguments (in a GET request) or in the body of the response as a JSON payload (in a POST request):

 - callSid: a unique identifier for the call, in a [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) format.
 - applicationSid: a unique identifier for the jambonz application controlling this call